[Agenda] G7, Nato, gas anxiety and Ukraine top This WEEK

 Fighting emissions

-Europe's energy concerns will also be on everybody's mind this week, as the bloc is facing shortages and steeply rising prices as the result of the war.
+Europe's energy concerns will also be on everybody's mind this week, as the bloc is facing shortages and steeply rising prices as a result of the war.

 In Luxembourg, on Monday, EU energy ministers are expected to focus on Europe's green policies as they try to reach a common position on proposals to amend the renewable energies and the energy efficiency directives as part of the Fit for 55 package.